ULStats/MA4128Assessment-2018/BramSiebert-JuliaLanguage.md

 XXXXX from the Julia Language
 ==============================
-Generating random graphs with Julia
+# Bram Siebert 17179246

-Constructors
+## Generating random graphs with Julia

-Constructors are functions which create new objects.
-Objects, in Julia, are referred to as "Composite types".
-All values are objects, but they don't come packaged with functions which operate on the object.
-That is, functions are an object in their own right, and aren't placed inside your object.
+LightGraphs is a package which offers network and graph analysis in Julia.
+It can generate simple graphs using `SimpleGraph`(for undirected graphs) or `SimpleDiGraph`(For directed graphs), and perhaps more importantly, an API for developing more sophisticated graphs using the `AbstractGraph` type.